UK Sea Fishing for Beginners

 13. Always check the wind

-Strong winds, tides and currents can result in tackle being dragged along the bottom, which can cause tangles in your terminal tackle when bottom fishing.
+Strong winds, tides and currents can result in tackle being dragged along the bottom.
+This can cause tangles in your terminal tackle when bottom fishing.
 For those using lightweight lure setups, wind may make casting impossible.
 Float fishing with onshore wind is also out of the question.
 When lightweight lure fishing, I will stay at home if the wind exceeds 12mph unless I’m fishing in a very sheltered spot, such as behind a headland that blocks the wind.
 I am a bit of a fair-weather angler, mind.
 Check the wind speed and direction to make sure it’s on your side.

 14. Use balanced tackle

 When fishing, strain is applied to your tackle.
-This could be a fish fighting, your hook getting caught on the bottom, or simply strain from your weight as you cast it out.
+This could be a fish fighting, your hook getting caught on the bottom.
+Or, simply strain from your weight as you cast it out.
 Your rod will absorb some of this pressure.
 Your reel, if adjusted correctly, will take out line when the pressure reaches a certain level.
 If your rod is heavier, you are forced to use heavier lines or else your line will be prone to snapping.
 If your rod is lighter and your reel therefore smaller, you are forced to use lighter lines and lighter lures.
 If there is a mismatch in your tackle, things will go wrong on lots of different ways.

 If your line is too heavy for your reel, the line won’t cast well at all and will get into birds nests.
 If your line is too light, the same will happen.
 You should match the strength of line to the size of reel you’re using.
 Also, investing more money in fishing line is a very good idea.
 Once you’ve fished with higher end line you will simply never be able to go back.
 Cheap braid and monofilament causes far more trouble and frustration than the money you save buying it.